Department of Communication Studies

 Professional and Organizational Advancement

-Courses that focus on professional and organizational advancement are designed to enhance student’s capacity for success in careers requiring skills in the management of human relationships and communication flow within contemporary business, public service, non-profit, and professional organizations.
+Courses that focus on professional and organizational advancement are designed to enhance student’s capacity for success in careers requiring skills in the management of human relationships, communication flow, leadership and training within contemporary business, public service, non-profit, and professional organizations.

 Persuasion, Advocacy and Civic Engagement